montagejs/collections/README.md

 -   `add(value, key)`: (Map, SortedMap) sets the value for a key, convenient in conjunction with `forEach` due to the callback argument order.
+-   `addEach(values)`: (List, Set, Map, SortedSet, SortedMap) adds all values or key value pairs to this collection.
+Works for arrays and objects as well as any other collection.
 -   `delete(key)`: (Map, SortedMap) deletes the value for a given key.
     Returns whether the key was found.
 -   `delete(value)`: (List, Set, SortedSet) deletes a value.
 Returns